snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 ## dbt Version Compatibility Checker

-We understand that you may be using other dbt packages that require you to use a specific version of dbt, or a specific version of the `dbt_utils` package, or you simply may not wish to upgrade your existing setup.
-For that reason we provide a way to check what is the latest version of our packages that you can install for a given setup.
-Simply enter your dbt and (optional) `dbt_utils` version below.
+You may be using other dbt packages that require you to use a specific version of dbt, or a specific version of the `dbt_utils` package.
+Or you simply may not wish to upgrade your existing setup.

+Here’s a way to check the latest version of our packages you can install for a given setup.
+Simply enter your dbt version and (optionally) `dbt_utils` version below.

 ```mdx-code-block
 import { dbtVersions } from '@site/src/dbtVersions';
 import { satisfies, gt, valid } from "semver";
 import { useState } from 'react';
 import TextField from '@mui/material/TextField';

 export function VersionChecker() {
     const [activeIndex, setActiveIndex] = useState(0);